SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	Add a new folder path to the end of the current list (avoids double entries) **Java API:** ``ImagePath.add(path)``

+	As a convenience you might use this function also to add a path to a HTTP net folder like so *sikulix.com:* or *sikulix.com:somefolder/images* (see *addHTTPImagePath*)

 .. py:function:: addHTTPImagePath(a-new-path)

 	Add a new folder path to the end of the current list (avoids double entries) **Java API:** ``ImagePath.addHTTP(a-new-path)``

-	*a-new-path* is a net url like *sikulix.com* optionally with a folder structure attached like so: *sikulix.com/images* The folder must be accessible via HTTP and must allow HTTP-HEAD requests on the contained image files (this is checked at time of trying to add the path entry.
+	*a-new-path* is a net url like *sikulix.com* optionally with a folder structure attached like so: *sikulix.com/images* (a leading *http://* or *https://* is optional, so one might copy and paste links) The folder must be accessible via HTTP and must allow HTTP-HEAD requests on the contained image files (this is checked at time of trying to add the path entry).

 **NOTE on Java usage: images in a jar**